hpc2n/sphinx-lesson-template/content/setup.rst

 Batch files
 ^^^^^^^^^^^

-I is often more convenient to write the commands into a **batch file**.
+It is often more convenient to write the commands into a **batch file**.
 For example, we could write the following to a file called :code:`batch.sh`:

 .. code-block:: bash